-- -A course pack is available from the university bookstore: "Romance Studies 299: Integrated Arts and Humanities," compiled by Maria Oss-Chech Chiacchia. - -Assigned readings are also available in the university library: see Landmarks in Humanities by Gloria K. Fiero (placed on Reserve).
+- -A course pack is available from the university bookstore: "Romance Studies 299: Integrated Arts and Humanities," selections from Landmarks in Humanities by Gloria K. Fiero; compiled by Maria Oss-Chech Chiacchia. - -Assigned readings are also available in the university library: see Landmarks in Humanities by Gloria K. Fiero (placed on Reserve).
 Please note that page numbers may vary from those in the course pack.
 Assigned readings will be posted on D2L with page numbers for both versions.